 As a fellow, you develop an academic project related to perinatal mood disorders.
 The project can consist of conducting ongoing research, creating a presentation or poster, or writing for publication.

 Fellowship Eligibility Requirements

-One fellowship position is available each academic year.
+Two fellowship positions are available each academic year.
 We look for mature, motivated applicants who have satisfactorily completed an ACGME-accredited general psychiatry residency before entering the program.
 All interested individuals are welcome to apply.
 Students from underrepresented backgrounds, including but not limited to those who identify as Black or African American, Latinx, Native American, Native Pacific Islander, or Native Alaskan, are encouraged to apply.
-We consider factors such as writing ability, research experience, leadership potential, flexible temperament, interest in women’s mental health, and career goals.
+We consider factors such as interest in women’s mental health, research experience, leadership potential, writing ability, flexible temperament, and career goals.

 U.S. citizens and green card holders must have a valid New York State license to practice medicine by the time of entry into the program.
 If not eligible for a full license, you must have a valid limited permit for practice in New York state to enroll.